 Takeaway 2: Profile your employees

 Profiling your employees using Instagram stories will help attract new talent, showcase your brand and company culture.
-Not to mention co-creation of content gives us a little more breathing room when it comes to the amount that we produce.
+Not to mention co-creation and co-branding of content gives us a little more breathing room when it comes to the amount that we produce.

 Shell – Oil & Gas